-Diet and habitat
+Diet & habitat

 The leopard tortoise, like most other tortoise species, will hide its head and limbs in its shell when threatened.
 Its legs and feet are adapted to living on a rocky and uneven surface, making it surprisingly agile.
-The claws makes it easier to climb, and very young and small individuals can even climb short vertical surfaces.
-Even though the leopard tortoise prefer drier areas without much water, it can hold its breath and stay under water for up to 10 minutes.
+The claws make it easier to climb, and very young and small individuals can even climb short vertical surfaces.
+Even though the leopard tortoise prefers drier areas without much water, it can hold its breath and stay under water for up to 10 minutes.

-A leopard tortoise typically reach sexual maturity at 12-15 years of age, but it depends on how fast they grow.
+A leopard tortoise typically reaches sexual maturity at 12-15 years of age, but it depends on how fast they grow.
 A captive individual may reach sexual maturity sooner because of increased food availability and thus will grow faster.
 Breeding season is from May to October.
 The males compete over females by butting and ramming each other until one ends up on his back.
 The male often acts aggressively towards the female he courts and will push and ram her, as well as sometimes lift her.
 A female might even attempt an escape.
 When a male mounts a female he extends his neck and groans.

 After a successful copulation the female digs a hole in the ground, which will act as a nest for her eggs.
 It is typically 10-30 cm (4-12 in) deep.
-A feamle may lay 5-7 different clutches within one breeding season, with 3-4 weeks between each clutch.
+A female may lay 5-7 different clutches within one breeding season, with 3-4 weeks between each clutch.
 Each clutch will have 5-30 eggs.
 When the eggs are laid, the female covers up to the hole.
-Gestation period is from 8-18 months, and the length depends on temperature, location and precipitation.
+Gestation period is from 8-18 months, and the length depends on temperature, location, and precipitation.
 The young are independent upon hatching.
 A leopard tortoise may live to be 80-100 years old.